-Rita Maas is a visual artist whose conceptually based works playfully constructs imagery using photographic materials and processes.
+Rita Maas is a visual artist whose conceptually based works playfully constructs imagery blending the disciplines of photography, drawing and printmaking.
 Her work often takes on reductive forms as she explores the gap between representational and abstract depiction.
 Working within predetermined systems she embraces elements of chance and disorder, allowing her materials and processes to speak for themselves.

 Born in New York, Maas received her BFA in Photographic Studies from the School of Visual Arts.
 She later earned her MFA in Visual Arts at Lesley University College of Art and Design.
 Maas has acted as Visiting Professor at Rochester Institute of Technology and served as Visiting Artist and Adjunct Professor at College of Staten Island, CUNY.